-Gadsden, Alabama Litigation
+Alabama Municipal Litigation

-In September 2016, the Water Works and Sewer Board of the City of Gadsden, Alabama (the "Water Board") filed an individual complaint in the Circuit Court of Etowah County, Alabama against certain manufacturers, suppliers and users of chemicals containing perfluorinated compounds, including the Company.
+In September 2016, the Water Works and Sewer Board of the City of Gadsden, Alabama (the "Gadsden Water Board") filed an individual complaint in the Circuit Court of Etowah County, Alabama against certain manufacturers, suppliers, and users of chemicals containing perfluorinated compounds, including the Company.
 On October 26, 2016, the defendants removed the case to the United States District Court for the Northern District of Alabama, Middle Division, alleging diversity of citizenship and fraudulent joinder.
-The Water Board filed a motion to remand the case back to the state court and the defendants have opposed the Water Board's motion.
-The parties await a ruling from the federal court on the motion to remand.
-The Company has never manufactured perflourinated compounds, but purchased them for use in the manufacture of its carpets prior to 2007.
-The Water Board is not alleging chemical levels in the Company's wastewater discharge exceeded legal limits.
-Instead, the Water Board is seeking lost profits based on allegations that its customers decreased water purchases. reimbursement for the cost of a filter and punitive damages.
+The Gadsden Water Board filed a motion to remand the case back to the state court, and the defendants opposed the Gadsden Water Board's motion.
+The federal court granted Gadsden Water Board's motion for remand.
+On October 24, 2017, the Company appealed the federal court's determination that co-defendant Industrial Chemicals, Inc. ("ICI") was properly joined as a party to the case.
+On February 22, 2018, the Court of Appeals dismissed the appeal for lack of jurisdiction.
+ICI's presence in the case deprives the federal court of jurisdiction over the case.